buwilliams/learn-posthog/README.md

 > "So, what?!" - [Dare: The New Way to End Anxiety and Stop Panic Attacks](https://www.amazon.com/Dare-Anxiety-Stop-Panic-Attacks/dp/0956596258/) where "D" stands for defuse the anxiety by considering the worst and saying so what.

 - Often I felt anxious about my daily contributions.
 Using the quote above really helps deal with this kind of anxiety.
-So what if I suck?!
-I'm an expert and in time I'll be a great asset.
-This quote is taken from
+So what if I fail to deliver these assignments timely?!
+I'm an expert and in time I'll be a great asset to PostHog.
+- Additionally, it's important to remember to trust the process.
+Being new (bad) at something isn't a great feeeling initially until you realize that it's a part of the process.
+Soon you'll be good.
+It's better to reframe and remember that you only get to have new eyes once.
+Plus, it's fun to learn new things.

 > "When you are working, close your email and slack.
 No one is watching to see if you are online.
 In fact, it's the opposite." - Tim, CTO